Stacy Osei-Kuffour

 Stacy Amma Osei-Kuffour (born April 18, 1987) is an American playwright, actress, and writer known for her work on Watchmen and PEN15.

-She was nominated for an Emmy Award in 2019 for PEN15 and received a Writers Guild Award for her work on Watchmen.
+She was nominated for an Primetime Emmy Award in 2019 for PEN15 and received a Writers Guild of America Award for her work on Watchmen.

 Early life and education

 Osei-Kuffour was born in Chicago, Illinois, the daughter of Denise Poindexter and Godwin Osei-Kuffour.
 Her mother, a schoolteacher, is Black American and her father, a business owner, is Ghanaian.
 Her culturally mixed heritage often figures in her work.

 After attending at Homewood-Flossmoor High School in Flossmoor, Illinois, Osei-Kuffour studied at New York University's Tisch School of the Arts, where she majored in drama at the Stella Adler Studio of Acting.
 At NYU she met future collaborators Anna Konkle and Maya Erskine, both of whom she would later work with on PEN15.
 She also studied at the Royal Academy of Dramatic Art in London.

 After graduating from NYU, she earned a Master's degree in playwriting from Hunter College.
 Her one-act play One Course won the Irv Zarkower Award at Hunter in 2014.